ElixirStudyGroup/assemble_the_minions/README.md

 ## What messages should our Minions respond to?

  - Minions may say hello from themselves
- - Minions can count
+ - Minions can do arithmetic
- - Minions can tell you their current count
+ - Minions can tell you the value of the number they are holding in memory, let's call it a count

  - Minions should be able to handle basic arithmetic operations their count. (+, -, * , /)